3.8 Order of Confidentiality

 Prior to the 2013 Legislative Session, when a divorce was filed with the District Court, the order was accompanied by a Confidential Statement that is filed separately with the Clerk of the District Court.
 The statement contains the names, addresses, dates of birth, places of birth and Social Security Numbers of each party to the divorce and each child.
-The parties themselves or their attorneys and the Child Support Enforcement (CSE) program had access to that information.
+The parties themselves or their attorneys and the Child Support Enforcement Program (CSP) had access to that information.
 Therefore, an abusive ex-husband, for example, could have access to that confidential statement and find out the location and addresses of his ex-wife.

 The 2013 Legislative Session passed a new law creating an Order of Confidentiality.
 Under this law, a new process was created.
 The court can file an Order of Confidentiality which seals up all name, address, date of birth and Social Security Number information.
 The other party to the divorce would not have access to the Confidential Statement or the information it contains.
-This protects the abuse victim; however, CSE needs the information on the Confidential Statement so CSE can provide child support services as necessary.
+This protects the abuse victim; however, CSP needs the information on the Confidential Statement so CSP can provide child support services as necessary.
 The need for the information on the Confidential Statement is especially apparent if one of the parties to the case moves to another state.

 If a Wyoming Court has filed an Order of Confidentiality in a divorce or other court action:

-3) The CSE office will place a “Notice of Confidential Information” as the cover of all UIFSA packets for cases in which an Order of Confidentiality has been filed.
+3) The CSP office will place a “Notice of Confidential Information” as the cover of all UIFSA packets for cases in which an Order of Confidentiality has been filed.
 (See Notice of Confidential Information)